From 18th century pirates to Occupy City Hall, the secret history of autonomous zones can help us envision what a cop-free world looks like

 Protestors covered the plaza in art and protest signs, established a communal library, set up food services and meditation zones, and provided meals for the homeless.

+In TAZ, Bey emphasizes that while the psychological autonomy and drive to ‘mutual aid’ associated with TAZ could be considered an ‘psycho-spiritual state’ or even an ‘existential condition,’ it must manifest as a physical, geographic event—even if only for a matter of hours, minutes, or days.
 For autonomous zones arising out of direct action, this limited lifespan is often the consequence of the physical proximity to the power structure they’re protesting.
 Perhaps the most well-known example of the protest-turned-TAZ is Occupy Wall Street, a movement which began in 2011 when protestors occupied New York’s Zuccotti Park, located in the Financial District, in protest of economic inequality.
 The Occupy movement soon gained nationwide traction, with protestors setting up camp outside powerful political institutions to make their demands heard.
 Such is the case with New York’s Occupy City Hall (later renamed Abolition Park), a 24/7 encampment established in downtown Manhattan with the goal of drawing national attention to the city’s police budget.
 The movement soon took on a life of its own, with the encampment becoming a something of the de facto ground zero for Black Lives Matter protests in New York.
 At its peak, thousands of people crowded the plaza to watch the City Council vote; in the week prior, protestors covered the plaza in art and protest signs, established a communal library, set up food services and meditation zones, and provided meals for the homeless.

 After the vote was released, life at the camp persisted, albeit with much smaller numbers.
 Protestors who remained expressed disappointment with the City Council’s decision to shift only $1 billion from the police budget, viewing it as a smoke-and-mirrors trick that didn’t reflect a meaningful shift in the nature of policing.
 Vocal-NY, the grass-roots group that had spearheaded the initial occupation, stepped back in the days following the vote, passing off food operations to another grass-roots organization, NYC Marchers.